About the music works

 Because after that period, no royalties are owed to the composer or his heirs.
 Not that we don't want to pay royalties.
 But negotiations with composers or their rights holders are often complicated and time-consuming.
 In the start-up phase of Synchestra we prefer to put our time and energy in other things.

-If a composer would like to make his or her work(s) available through Synchestra and would like to become a member of our Community, this is possible.
+If a composer would like to make their work(s) available through Synchestra and would like to become a member of our Community, this is possible.
 We are very happy to do so!

 • We make sure we are respecting the intellectual rights of all our contributors: